dsuryd/dotNetify/Demo/DotNetClient/README.md

 - Open _Project -> Set Startup Projects_ menu.
 - Select _Multiple Startup Projects_ and set `AvaloniaClient`, `Server`, `WpfClient` to _Start_.
 - Start (F5).

+_Note: the server port is set to 5000 in launchSettings.json.
+If changed, update the client's settings in Bootstrap.cs._